47likes

 harpy

 An anthropomorphic bird with a human body and a human-like face.
 Its entire body is covered in feathers, and instead of arms, it has enormous wings to support its body in the air.
 Instead of human legs, harpies have bird-like feet with enormous talons.
-A feathered, wedge-shaped tail is used to control flight.
+A feathered, wedge-shaped tail is used for control during flight.
 The plumage is completely identical to that of ordinary birds.
-On the face, there is a small, elongated beak instead of lips.
+Its face has a small, elongated beak instead of lips.
+An adult harpy stands 280-300 centimeters tall.

 mating season